pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 Before we get started, you'll need a few things ready to go:

-1. a running Ops Manager VM that you would like to upgrade
+1. A running Ops Manager VM that you would like to upgrade
-1. a Concourse instance
+1. A Concourse instance
    with access to a Credhub instance and to the Internet
-1. github.com account
+1. Github.com account
 1. Read/write credentials and bucket name for an S3 bucket
-1. an account on [https://network.pivotal.io][pivnet] (Pivnet)
+1. An account on [https://network.pivotal.io][pivnet] (Pivnet)
-1. a MacOS workstation
+1. A MacOS workstation
     - with Docker installed
     - and a text editor you like
     - a terminal emulator you like